Lemmas: Generation, Selection, Application: Conclusion

 The learning-based experiments show little difference in performance between using a simple linear model and a more sophisticated graph neural network.
 We believe this is due to the small problem corpus, which yields a limited training signal.
 Hence, we plan to scale the system up to larger problem sets.

-\SGCD and its proof of \texttt{LCL073-1} require, deserve and facilitate further systematic investigation. \SGCD addresses a fundamental dilemma of modern ATP: calculi are too coarse and implementations too specific to adequately represent capabilities of provers. \SGCD takes an algorithm-oriented view: systematic enumeration together with unification, caching and heuristic restrictions.

 Our work also sheds new light on perspectives for the CM.
 It is well-known that the lack of inherent lemma maintenance is a disadvantage of the CM compared to resolution, which can be overcome with the connection structure calculus~\cite{eder:cs:1989}, a generalization of the CM.
-Here we see in experiments a drastic improvement of the CM-CT provers by supplementing their input with externally generated lemmas, however, they still lag behind RS provers. \SGCD, which grew out of the CM-CT approach and integrates repeated lemma generation into the proving process, keeps up with RS provers on CD problems, and can even be applied to improve these by supplying its lemmas as additional input.
+Here we see in experiments a drastic improvement of the CM-CT provers by supplementing their input with externally generated lemmas. \SGCD, which grew out of the CM-CT approach and integrates repeated lemma generation into the proving process, keeps up with RS provers on CD problems, and can even be applied to improve these by supplying its lemmas as additional input.